nouj341/INSTA341/Meetings.md

      * Update Brainstorm page
        * Task Breakdown of additional feature which will be for sprint #4
         * User story: search bar + button [Issue #43]
-        * Story points have been assigned to each task of the addtional feature
+        * Story points have been assigned to each task of the additional feature

+* March 4th 2020:
+     * Update Brainstorm page